 All core professional subjects including those examined by both the Law Society and King’s Inns entrance examinations are offered on the course, which is an accredited law degree for the purposes of King’s Inns admission.

 The course is offered on a modular basis; students must take Legal Skills in their first year of registration, but can choose their remaining modules from the full suite offered.

 Classes are held, in the main, during the day.
 Some subjects are offered in the evening.
 A sample timetable is available from the law office: email@example.com.

 Full-time students are expected to devote approximately 40 hours per week to class attendance and self-study.
 Examinations are held once a year in May.
 Coursework is set throughout the academic year.

-The programme is also suitable for those who may have earned their primary degree some years ago and who wish to retrain or re-enter the workforce.
+The course is also suitable for those who may have earned their primary degree some years ago and who wish to retrain or re-enter the workforce.
 No prior knowledge of law is expected.

-The programme will also be of interest to those already working in the legal industry who wish to upskill and to public servants and other professionals who engage with law in their day-to-day work.
-The timetable for the programme has been configured to allow those in employment to complete over 4 years part-time by attending one day per week.
+The course will also be of interest to those already working in the legal industry who wish to upskill and to public servants and other professionals who engage with law in their day-to-day work.
+The timetable for the course has been configured to allow those in employment to complete over 4 years part-time by attending one day per week.